DFSOPS/ThreatModellingWorkshop/Attack Scenario 2/README.md

 ### Mitigations:

--   User Education: Train users to recognize phishing attempts and the importance of verifying URLs.
+-   Input Validation: Implement strict input validation and sanitization to prevent SQL injection attacks.
--   Multi-Factor Authentication (MFA): Implement MFA to add an extra layer of security for user accounts.
+-   Parameterized Queries: Use prepared statements and parameterized queries to ensure that user inputs are treated as data, not executable code.
--   Regular Security Audits: Conduct frequent security assessments to identify and address vulnerabilities in the app.
+-   Regular Security Audits: Conduct frequent security assessments and penetration testing to identify and address vulnerabilities in the app.
--   Data Encryption: Ensure that all sensitive data is encrypted both in transit and at rest to protect against unauthorized access.
+-   Monitoring and Logging: Implement monitoring to detect unusual database queries and access patterns.

-This scenario can serve as a comprehensive example for your threat modeling workshop, illustrating the various stages of an attack and the importance of proactive security measures.
+This scenario provides a comprehensive view of a SQL injection attack on a health app, illustrating the various stages of an attack and the importance of proactive security measures.